 - 1.2.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core) - 1.3.
+(Core) - 1.2.a.
+Physical medicine and rehabilitation must be organized as an identifiable specialty within the sponsoring institution.
+(Detail) - 1.3.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
 (Core) - 1.3.a.
 The PLA must be renewed at least every 10 years.
 (Core) - 1.3.b.
 The PLA must be approved by the designated institutional official (DIO).
 (Core) - 1.4.
 The program must monitor the clinical learning and working environment at all participating sites.
 (Core)